“For the last five years, sales coaching has had the greatest impact on win rates and quota attainment.” – CSO Insights Study

 Schedule remote coaching sessions

-Remote coaching requires ongoing focus.
+Remote video coaching requires ongoing focus.
 Sessions should be frequent enough to reinforce the necessary changes to reach skill proficiency.

 Sessions should be as frequent as possible, weekly, or bi-monthly is acceptable.

 Coaching sessions should answer the What, Why, and How questions for the sellers.

 - What?
 What is the focus of this coaching session?

 - Why?
 Why is it important to focus on this change?
 How will this change improve their outcomes?

 - How?
 How will successful improvement be measured?

 Both the coach and seller need to come prepared.
 This is critical.
 Sellers and coaches should agree on what is being coached and ensure both parties enter the conversation prepared to begin.

 Take detailed notes.